 If we go back to the 1960s, the number killed by U.S. wars includes the several million killed in the Vietnam war, the approximately 1 million killed by U.S. support for Indonesian military's attacks on left wing groups, and the hundreds of thousands, at least, killed in proxy wars and government overthrows in Latin America.

-The wars caused mass migrations worldwide -- particularly in Europe and at the southern U.S. border -- and destabilized politics.
-Yet almost nobody was held accountable for these disasters; indeed, many of the same people are in Congress or work for the government or the weapons industry.
+The wars, overthrows, and associated sanctions caused mass migrations worldwide -- particularly in Europe and at the southern U.S. border -- and destabilized politics.
+Yet almost nobody (except for whistleblowers) was held accountable for these disasters; indeed, many of the same people are in Congress or work for the government or the weapons industry.

-Moreover, the U.S. government lied about almost all the wars -- in particular, about the wars in Vietnam, Iraq, and Afghanistan, but also about the war in Yugoslovia, as documented in this essay in Harper's Magazine.
-(In short, the Kosovo Liberation Army that the U.S. supported was, basically, a terrorist organization, and U.S. propaganda greatly overstated the nobility of U.S. intervention.)
+Moreover, the U.S. government lied about almost all the wars -- in particular, about the wars in Vietnam, Iraq, and Afghanistan, but also about the war in Yugoslovia, as documented in Harper's Magazine, here (Chapter 3), and here.
+(In short, the Kosovo Liberation Army that the U.S. supported was, basically, a terrorist organization funded by the CIA, and U.S. propaganda greatly overstated the nobility of the U.S. intervention.)

 So, it should come as no surprise that our government is lying now about the war in Ukraine.
 Specifically, claims by President Biden and others that the Russian invasion was "unprovoked" are greatly exaggerated.